Battle of Shiromoni: Command under Manzur

 On 17 December at 3:00 am, the Bangladeshi and Indian forces faced heavy casualties: among the Indians, seven soldiers died and thirty men got injured; among the Bangladeshis, thirty-one soldiers died and more than 120 men were injured.
-At 3:10 am, Major Mahendra Singh again requested forces back in India to continue launching air strikes at Shiromoni, however, they were told that air strike was impossible temporarily.
+At 3:10 am, Major Mahendra Singh again requested forces back in India to continue launching air strikes at Shiromoni, however, they were told that air strikes were impossible temporarily.
 Due to continuous casualties, taking a jeep with him, Major Manzur decided to go to Jessore Cantonment and re-evaluate their battle plans.
-After a military meeting of ten minutes, it was decided that Major Manzur will be in command of joint Bangladeshi and Indian forces at Shiromoni and Fultola.
+After a military meeting of ten minutes, it was decided that Major Manzur would be in command of joint Bangladeshi and Indian forces at Shiromoni and Fultola.
 As soon as he took responsibility of his new command, Major Manzur sent a wireless message to the Sector IX Commander, Major Joynal Abedin, whose forces were still stationed south of Shiromoni at Khulna region.
 On receiving Major Manzur's message, Major Joynal Abedin with the aid of Sector IX Mukti Bahini and fighters from Satkhira and other regions of Khulna began to attack the Pakistani defense positions at southern Shiromoni and started to slowly move towards Shiromoni.
 By this time, in the north, Major Manzur moved back near Shiromoni and took charge of his new command and set new battle tactics for the mission.
 Major Manzur decided that they were no longer going to wait for Indian airstrikes at dawn and face more casualties.
 Instead they were going to face the enemy head-on.
 Firstly, he brought the Mukti Bahini fighters stationed at the right of Shiromoni to the second line of defence in the frontline and sent the Indian soldiers at the frontline to the right of Shiromoni.
 Two commandos on the left side and three commandos on the back side were put on the frontline defense, while the other Indian soldiers were posted at the back side of the defense.
 Manzur then ordered two Indian tanks to move towards Shiromoni using the main road and ordered an additional six tanks to attack the Pakistani strong positions from the right side.
 Behind each of these tanks, Major Manzur deployed Mukti Bahini men to the region.